 This site contains links to other sites.
 Lens Ethics is not responsible for the privacy practices or the content of such Web sites.

 Some of our advertisers may use a third-party company to serve their online ads.
 In the course of serving these advertisements, a unique third-party cookie may be placed or recognized on your browser if your preferences are set to allow cookies.

 Lens Ethics may set and access cookies on your computer.
 If you don’t want any cookies, your Web browser likely includes an option that allows you to turn them off, but, if you don’t accept them, some portions of the Website may not function properly.

 If there is a dispute about or involving the Site, you agree that the dispute shall be governed by the laws of the State of New York, USA, without regard to the conflict of law provisions and you agree to exclusive personal jurisdiction and venue in the state and federal courts of the United States located in the State of New York, City of New York.

 Email Newsletter List

 If you are interested in receiving news and special offers from Lens Ethics, we request that you join our email list.
 The Lens Ethics’ email list is used to send you information about Lens Ethics, including sponsored events, educational programs, new publications, and other Social & Documentary Photography, Film, Arts and Global Conscience related content.
 We do not sell, rent, or share our email list.
-We may also use this list for our annual contribution drive.
-Please join our email list by clicking on the “magazine” tab at the top of our website and signing up for membership.
+We may also use this list for contribution drives.
+Please join our email list by sending us an email to firstname.lastname@example.org.

-In the event you wish to update or delete an email address in our possession at any time for any reason, please update your preferences by clicking on “get newsletter” at the bottom of our website or by contacting email@example.com.
+In the event you wish to update or delete an email address in our possession at any time for any reason, please update your preferences by contacting email@example.com.